(Plasma Exchange; Therapeutic Plasma Exchange)

 How Long Will It Take?

-- A single plasmapheresis treatment can take 1 to 3 hours.
+- A single treatment can take 1 to 3 hours.

-- The length of treatment will depend on your body size and the amount of plasma that needs to be exchanged.
+- The length of time depends on body size.
+It also depends on the amount of plasma that needs to be exchanged.

 Average Hospital Stay

-- Excessive bruising, bleeding, or swelling at the needle insertion sites
+- Excess bruising, bleeding, or swelling at the insertion sites

 Muscular Dystrophy Association